IP Group

 Venture Round in 2014

-Diurnal Group plc is a specialty pharmaceutical company based in Cardiff, United Kingdom, that focuses on developing hormone therapeutics for chronic endocrine conditions.
-The company offers Alkindi, a replacement therapy specifically designed for pediatric adrenal insufficiency in Europe.
-Diurnal is advancing its product pipeline with Chronocort, which has completed Phase III clinical trials for congenital adrenal hyperplasia and adrenal insufficiency.
-Additionally, its early-stage pipeline includes Native Oral Testosterone for hypogonadism, a siRNA therapy for adrenocorticotropin-dependent Cushing's syndrome, and a modified-release formulation of T3 for hypothyroidism.
-Incorporated in 2015, Diurnal aims to provide innovative, high-value therapeutics through proprietary formulations and physiological treatment approaches for rare and chronic diseases.
+Diurnal Group plc is a specialty pharmaceutical company based in Cardiff, United Kingdom, that specializes in developing hormone therapeutics for the treatment of chronic endocrine conditions.
+Founded in 2004, the company aims to provide innovative solutions for conditions such as congenital adrenal hyperplasia, adrenal insufficiency, hypogonadism, and hypothyroidism.
+Diurnal's notable products include Alkindi, a replacement therapy for pediatric adrenal insufficiency, and Chronocort, which has completed Phase III clinical trials for adrenal insufficiency and congenital adrenal hyperplasia.
+The company is also advancing its early-stage pipeline with products such as Native Oral Testosterone for hypogonadism, a siRNA therapy for adrenocorticotropin-dependent Cushing's syndrome, and a modified-release preparation of T3 hormone for hypothyroidism.
+Diurnal's research emphasizes circadian-based endocrinology, focusing on physiological treatment regimes to address the needs of patients with rare and chronic endocrine disorders.

 Karus Therapeutics